neuvector/docs/user/pages/03.configuration/02.users/docs.md

 #### Users
 Users can be configured directly in NeuVector or integrated through directories/SSO.
 To create a new user in NeuVector go to Settings -> Users & Roles and add the user.
 Select the role of the user from the predefined roles, or see below to create a custom role.

+The default password requirement is minimum 8 characters length, 1 uppercase letter, 1 lowercase letter, 1 numeric character.
+These and other requirements can be changed by an admin in Settings -> Users under Authentication and Security Policies.

 #### Namespace Restricted Users
 Users can be restricted to certain namespaces.
 First select the global role (use 'none' if no global role is desired), then click on the Advanced Settings.